opensearch-project/opensearch-benchmark-workloads/CONTRIBUTING.md

 ### Important note on backporting reverted commits
 Sometimes we'll need to revert a change.
 In those cases, we should revert the change across all branches.
 Do not revert the change only on main and backport that change across all branches.
 This can create other issues since each branch contains variations of workloads that slightly differ.

+## Contributing a workload

+For information on how to contribute a workload to the repository, please see [Sharing Custom Workloads](https://opensearch.org/docs/latest/benchmark/user-guide/contributing-workloads/) in the official documentation.